 The Help menu contains the User Manual, some useful tools and the About window.
 Depending on the context, the User Manual will open at the chapter describing the last opened window or tab.
 The Contextual Help works only with Adobe PDF Reader.

 The User menu lets you quickly change the password, the Console theme and provides a Log Out option.

-Reports " Collections
+Reports " Tools

-The Reports " Collections panel contains links to the Flow Collectors tab if at least one Flow Sensor was configured, and to the Packet Analyzer tab if at least one Sniffing Sensor was configured.
+The Reports " Tools panel contains links to the Flow Collector tab and to the Packet Analyzer tab.

-Flow Collectors
+Flow Collector